Ahracodes/documentation/content/developer/howtos/upgrade_custom_db.rst

 In case there are standard test failing, we suggest to analyze the reason for their failure:

-  - The customization changes the standard workflow: Adapt the standard test to your workflow
+- The customization changes the standard workflow: Adapt the standard test to your workflow.
-  - The customization did not take into account a special flow: Adapt your customization to ensure it works for all the standard workflows
+- The customization did not take into account a special flow: Adapt your customization to ensure it works for all the standard workflows.

 .. _upgrade_custom/upgraded_database: